tmolteno/canned-spam/README.md

 # canned-spam

-A continerized SPAM installation that can run on modern systems
+A continerized SPAM installation that can run on modern systems.

 SPAM has lots of weird dependencies, and this is a dockerized install Hopefully this means it fully documents the process of installation of SPAM.